 Komarov was honored with a state funeral in Moscow, and his ashes were interred in the Kremlin Wall Necropolis at Red Square.
 The American astronauts requested the Soviet government to allow a representative to attend but were turned down.
 Komarov was posthumously awarded his second Order of Lenin and also the Order of Hero of the Soviet Union.

-But why they gave him an open casket service?
+But why did they give him an open casket service?
 Komarov demanded it personally because he wanted to send a message to the government officials who had caused his death.
 He knew the capsule was unsafe and that he would very likely die, he knew he would not be returning alive so he made the demand before launching.
 His final “revenge” was forcing his superiors to look at what they had done.

 (Photo credit: RIA Novosti / Photo Researchers, Inc / AFP / Getty Images).